gilbarbara/helpers/README.md

 </details>

 **timestamp(input?: Date | string): number**
-Get the timestamp for a date
+Get the timestamp for a date.

 ### Devices